Copyright and Technology

 Here is my LinkedIn profile.

-I get material from many sources, including direct contact with technology vendors, content providers, standards committees, policy officials, attorneys, and various other industry players, as well as court decisions, hearings transcripts, and so on.
+I get material from many sources, including direct contact with technology vendors, content providers, standards committees, policy officials, attorneys, and various other industry players, as well as news reports, court decisions, hearings transcripts, and so on.
 I publish stories on developments that I feel are of interest to a broad cross-section of people in the content, technology, and legal fields, developments that represent the forward motion of the industry.
-I report on things that actually happened, not (in most cases) on pre-announcements, promises, or opinions (other than court opinions), and I try to maintain a healthy skepticism and “show me” attitude towards all sides of the industry.
+I write about things that actually happened, not (in most cases) on pre-announcements, promises, or opinions (other than court opinions), and I try to maintain a healthy skepticism and “show me” attitude towards all sides of the industry.
 Through our analysis, I hope to filter out hype and draw attention to the trends that I feel will lead to the future.

-As Lawrence Lessig says in his book Code and Other Laws of Cyberspace, technology is one of four empirical forces that determine how people and businesses conduct themselves, others being laws, markets, and societal norms.
+As Lawrence Lessig says in his landmark book Code and Other Laws of Cyberspace, technology is one of four empirical forces that determine how people and businesses conduct themselves, the others being laws, markets, and societal norms.
 We can argue about how those four forces do or should balance each other out, but my belief is that when it comes to digital content, markets and technology are ultimately the most powerful forces.
 Attempts to manipulate the other two (laws and norms) to control them are often ineffectual, especially when they are driven by people who fundamentally do not understand or appreciate technology and how it interacts with legal and market forces.

 Disclosures and Disclaimers: